 In 2006-07 the club reached the 4th qualifying round of the FA Cup again, losing this time 1-0 at the hands of Newport County.
 It turned out to be a season in which fans favorite, Jon Main would shatter the club’s scoring records scoring 44 goals including seven hat-tricks in all competitions.

 In October 2007 the Angels separated from manager Tony Dolby following an FA Cup 4th qualifying round defeat at Ware and Tommy Warrilow was appointed in his place.
-The club ended up in 8th place within the Isthmian Premier coupled with a great run in the FA Trophy, defeating Conference Premier side Oxford United before losing in the next round at Longmead against AFC Wimbledon, a match which drew an attendance of 2,281.
+The club ended up in 8th place within the Isthmian League Premier coupled with a great run in the FA Trophy, defeating Conference Premier side Oxford United against all odds before losing in the next round at Longmead against AFC Wimbledon, a match which drew an attendance of 2,281.

 The 2008-09 season saw the Angels finish third in the Isthmian Premier but they lost in the play-offs against Carshalton.
 The close season saw significant ground improvements being made.
 The old covered stand, which had been transferred from the Angel Ground to Longmead in 1980, was for the most part an empty shell aside from 200 temporary seats that had been put in place.
 The stand was totally refurbished and changed into a smart looking all-seater stand with a 720 capacity.